 The Bristol Cats Study

-‘Bristol Cats’ aims to be the cat-equivalent of the ‘Children of the 90’s’ study that is run by colleagues at the University of Bristol.
-(The ‘Children of the 90’s’ study has collected information relating to children born in the Bristol region in the early 1990’s.
-The results of this study have identified ways to help prevent many important conditions, such as cot death).
+‘Bristol Cats’ is the cat-equivalent of the ‘Children of the 90’s’ study run by colleagues at the University of Bristol.
+The ‘Children of the 90’s’ study has collected information relating to children born in the Bristol region in the early 1990’s.
+The results of this study have identified ways to help prevent many important conditions.

 Registration of cats and kittens

-Recruitment of new kittens has closed, however the study will continue to follow the kittens and cats and analyse data from the cohort.
-Approximately 2200 kittens have registered with the study since its launch in May 2010.
+Recruitment has now closed with approximately 2200 kittens being registered with the study since its launch in May 2010.

 Why is the ‘Bristol Cats’ study being carried out?

-Questionnaires that are completed by kitten owners will give us very valuable data.
-We can look to see to what extent certain characteristics (e.g. aggression towards people) or conditions (e.g. obesity) are associated with the cat’s management (e.g. diet, lifestyle) and other factors (e.g. breed).;
+Questionnaires that completed by owners give us very valuable data.
+We can then look to see to what extent certain characteristics (e.g. aggression towards people) or conditions (e.g. obesity) are associated with the cat’s management (e.g. diet, lifestyle) and other factors (e.g. breed).;

-The results from this study can be used to help improve the health and welfare of cats in the future, in the same way that the “children of the 90’s” study has helped our knowledge of childhood diseases.
+The results from this study are being used to help improve the health and welfare of cats in the future, in the same way that the “children of the 90’s” study has helped our knowledge of childhood diseases.

-Owners are asked to complete a questionnaire when their cats are aged approximately:
+Owners have been asked to complete a questionnaire when their cats are aged approximately: